+h) the studies carried out by Intersector Rapporteur Group on Audiovisual Media Accessibility (IRG-AVA) on audiovisual content accessibility and by WG8 on "Sustainability, accessibility and inclusion" in the ITU-T Focus Group on metaverse (FG-MV);

-h) the activity carried out by the Internet Governance Forum (IGF) Dynamic Coalition on Accessibility and Disability (DCAD) for the purposes of maximizing the benefits of electronic communications and online information through the Internet for all sectors of the global community;
+i) the activity carried out by the Internet Governance Forum (IGF) Dynamic Coalition on Accessibility and Disability (DCAD) for the purposes of maximizing the benefits of electronic communications and online information through the Internet for all sectors of the global community;

-i) the activity carried out by the Council Working Group on international Internet-related public policy issues on issues related to access to the Internet for persons with disabilities and specific needs;
+j) the activity carried out by the Council Working Group on international Internet-related public policy issues on issues related to access to the Internet for persons with disabilities and specific needs;

-j) ongoing work in the ITU Radiocommunication Sector (ITU-R) in accordance with Resolution ITU-R 67 (Rev. Sharm el-Sheikh, 2019);
+k) ongoing work in the ITU Radiocommunication Sector (ITU-R) in accordance with Resolution ITU-R 67 (Rev. Dubai, 2023);

-k) the publication by the Telecommunication Standardization Advisory Group of the guide for ITU study groups: Considering end-user needs in developing Recommendations;
+l) the publication by the Telecommunication Standardization Advisory Group (TSAG) of the guide for ITU study groups: Considering end-user needs in developing Recommendations;

-l) the publication of Recommendation ITU-T F.930, on multimedia telecommunication relay services,
+m) the publication of Recommendation ITU-T F.930, on multimedia telecommunication relay services,

 considering

-a) that the World Health Organization estimates that more than one billion of the world's population live with some form of disability, of whom almost 200 million experience considerable difficulty in their daily lives, and it is to be expected that, in the future, disabilities will rise because of the increasing population of older persons and the risk that disability is greater among older persons;
+a) that the World Health Organization (WHO) estimates that more than one billion of the world's population live with some form of disability, of whom almost 200 million experience considerable difficulty in their daily lives, and it is to be expected that, in the future, disabilities will rise because of the increasing population of older persons and the risk that disability is greater among older persons;

-b) that the United Nations has moved from a health and welfare perspective to an approach based on human rights, which recognizes that persons with disabilities are people first, and that society places barriers upon them as opposed to their disabilities, and which includes the goal of full participation in society by persons with disabilities (Resolution 175 (Rev. Dubai, 2018));
+b) that the United Nations has moved from a health and welfare perspective to an approach based on human rights, which recognizes that persons with disabilities are people first, and that society places barriers upon them as opposed to their disabilities, and which includes the goal of full participation in society by persons with disabilities (Resolution 175 (Rev. Bucharest, 2022));

 c) that maximizing the accessibility and usability of telecommunication/ICT services, products and terminals through universal design will increase their uptake by all persons, including persons with disabilities and older persons, and thereby increase revenues;

+d) the importance of enhancing accessibility in emerging technologies such as artificial intelligence and metaverse;

+e) that improving accessibility and usability for emerging new devices such as head-mounted displays (HMD) supporting extended reality (XR) (e.g., augmented reality (AR), virtual reality (VR), mixed reality (MR)), immersive environments, and metaverse;

-d) that United Nations General Assembly (UNGA) Resolution 61/106, adopting the Convention on the Rights of Persons with Disabilities, requests the United Nations Secretary-General (§ 5) "… to implement progressively standards and guidelines for the accessibility of facilities and services of the United Nations system, taking into account relevant provisions of the Convention, in particular when undertaking renovations";
+f) that United Nations General Assembly (UNGA) Resolution 61/106, adopting the Convention on the Rights of Persons with Disabilities, requests the United Nations Secretary-General (§ 5) "… to implement progressively standards and guidelines for the accessibility of facilities and services of the United Nations system, taking into account relevant provisions of the Convention, in particular when undertaking renovations";

-e) the importance of cooperation between governments, the private sector and relevant organizations to promote affordable access possibilities,
+g) the importance of cooperation between governments, the private sector and relevant organizations to promote affordable access possibilities and financial support solutions;

+h) the importance to offer accessibility not only to persons with different range of abilities but also to different language speakers, older people, and users with situation impairment;

+i) the importance of interoperable solutions in reducing the cost of assistive products and services while increasing the quality of experience to persons with disabilities and persons with specific needs,

 recalling

-a) § 18 of the Tunis Commitment, made at the second phase of the World Summit on the Information Society (Tunis, 2005): "We shall strive unremittingly, therefore, to promote universal, ubiquitous, equitable and affordable access to ICTs, including universal design and assistive technologies, for all people, especially those with disabilities, everywhere, to ensure that the benefits are more evenly distributed between and within societies, …"1;
+a) § 18 of the Tunis Commitment, made at the second phase of the World Summit on the Information Society (WSIS) (Tunis, 2005): "We shall strive unremittingly, therefore, to promote universal, ubiquitous, equitable and affordable access to ICTs, including universal design and assistive technologies, for all people, especially those with disabilities, everywhere, to ensure that the benefits are more evenly distributed between and within societies, …"1;